-The Content Migration Tool allows you to replicate workbook and data source permissions to Tableau environments in different network domains or have differences in username or group syntax.
+The Content Migration Tool allows you to replicate workbook and data source permissions to different users.
 You can create user permissions mappings to customize and secure content after it has been published to the destination location.
 Mappings are applied if Copy Project Permissions, Copy Workbook Permissions, or Copy Data Source Permissions have been selected earlier in the planning phase, along with Apply User Mappings.

 Content Migration Tool will stop the migration process if it fails to find the mapped user or group in the destination location.
 Subsequent user or group permissions mappings are not checked after the first failure, and the plan must be run again.

 Content Migration Tool cannot replicate permissions if the source content has permissions for multiple users and groups with identical names.
 This only occurs when there are duplicate user or group names sourced from separate domains.

 Step 1: Add mapping

 To add user permissions mapping, click Add Mapping and select whether to change the name of a domain, user, group or to import mappings from a comma-separated values (CSV) file.
 If Content Migration Tool is unable to match a permission in the destination location, the source content will not be migrated.

 Domain permissions mapping applies to all users and groups in the destination location.
 If you are unsure about the source or destination domain, you can check the user and group pages on your Tableau site.
 If local user provisioning has been selected, the domain must be specified as

 User permissions mapping automatically populates a list of users from the source and destination locations using the syntax

 domain\user.
 You cannot enter and save the names of users that don’t exist.

 Note: When migrating between projects on the same site, the destination location and list of users will be the same.
 You can use mappings to update content ownership from